Xt-Editor/Xt-Editor-Xt-Core/docs/markdown/IDEAS.md

-  It is my aim to provide both a decentralised package manager, where packages can be retrieved from 'nodes' in a P2P fashion, and also where the source code (from `master`, or perhaps a commit hash), is stored - for example, on Notabug (A freedom respecting code hosting service) - *or* Github, a non-free code hosting service, but commonly used all the same.
+  It is my aim to provide both a decentralised package manager, where packages can be retrieved from 'nodes' in a P2P fashion, and also where the source code (from `master`, or perhaps a commit hash), is stored on a Git repository.

 - Major & Minor modes
     Emacs has support for 'major modes', which essentially define the